Toward Robust and Accurate Adversarial Camouflage Generation against Vehicle Detectors: Method

 To address this problem, we enhance the previous tensor-traversal sampling process by traversing all points on the UV map to assign values for \(T_{fc}\), enforcing that every point on the UV map is optimized.
 We call this sampling method UV-traversal sampling.
 Specifically, for each point \((x, y)\) on the UV map, we first get its corresponding face index \(m\) in the facet-based texture tensor $T_{fc}$.
 Subsequently, we utilize the coordinates of the three vertices of that face in the UV map to compute the coordinates of that point in the facet-based texture tensor space, denoted as \((a, b, c)\).
 Following this step, we identify the eight immediately neighboring points based on the upper and lower boundaries of \(a, b,\) and \(c\).
 Furthermore, we distribute the RGB value of the point \((x, y)\) on the UV map among these eight points according to the distance weighting scale \(w\).
 Finally, we perform normalization on all elements within the facet-based texture tensor.
 This approach ensures that all points on the UV map are incorporated into the tensor assignment, guaranteeing that each point can be optimized effectively.
 Detailed procedures are outlined in Algorithm \ref{novel sampling algorithm}.
 With this method, all points within the UV map can be optimized, as the desired situation illustrated in Figure \ref{sampling} (c).
+The resulting optimization, shown in Figure \ref{sampling} (e), demonstrates significantly improved continuity, which contributes to more effective and robust camouflage generation.

 {\textbf{Input:}} {\textbf{Output:}}

 Figure \ref{samplingResult} illustrates the differences in optimization results when NR employs these two sampling techniques.
 Figure \ref{samplingResult} (a) presents the camouflage obtained through the tensor-traversal sampling method, where the texture pattern exhibits poor quality and many areas of the UV map are random noise.
 This is because many points are not optimized and remain in their initial random noise states.
 In contrast, Figure \ref{samplingResult} (b) demonstrates that most areas of the UV map are effectively optimized with our proposed UV-traversal sampling approach.
 Visually, the UV map resembles a clear adversarial pattern rather than random noise, thanks to our proposed sampling method that effectively optimizes all the points.